What should I work on next?

-- Here’s where to look on Facebook—you can replace the “bufferapp” here with your page name: https://www.facebook.com/bufferapp/notifications/
+- Here’s where to look on Facebook—you can replace the “bufferapp” on the following link with your page name: https://www.facebook.com/bufferapp/notifications/

-As far as the best frequency here, I tend to check my mentions once per day, which I’ve found to be a good flow for my personal brand.
-The Buffer team, on the other hand, we check our mentions constantly throughout the day on Twitter, using SparkCentral, and in morning and afternoon drivebys of our other social media channels.
+As far as the best frequency here, the Buffer team checks our mentions constantly throughout the day on Twitter, and in morning and afternoon drivebys of our other social media channels.

 3. Monitor social media for keywords and phrases

 First off: How do you monitor?
 There are some neat ways we’ve found to use things like saved Advanced Searches in Twitter, for instance.
-And we gain a lot of value out of tools like Mention, which feature really robust Google-Alerts-like options for tracking mentions everywhere.
+Here are some suggestions for what you should be monitoring on social media:

 Brand or company monitoring